seanwarman/markdown-blog-maker/README.md

 }
 ```

-Copy `uploadposts` from the root of this project into
+Copy `uploadblog` from the root of this project into
-`posts/` then run it from your terminal:
+`my-bucket` then run it from your terminal:

 ```posix
 ./uploadposts